SebastienWae/debugging-42/docs/static-analyzers/clang_static_analyzer.md

 <Iframe url="/reports/codechecker/index.html" />

-Other output formats are available, as well as the possibility to save the reports in DB but we will not cover them here.
+Other output formats are available, as well as the possibility to save the reports in a database but we will not cover them here.

 ### Visual Studio Code